 Treasure No 25: ‘Jesus shall reign’—A Matter of Punctuation: by Erik Routley: An article from Bulletin 95, Spring 1962

-In many hymn hooks, ‘Jesus shall reign’ appears in four verses, which correspond to verses 1, 5.
+In many hymn books, ‘Jesus shall reign’ appears in four verses, which correspond to verses 1, 5.
 6 and 8 of Part 2 of Isaac Watts’s version of Psalm 72.
 It thus appears in EH, A & M, and SP.
 But other books including most of the non-anglican books and the Clarendon Hymn Book, insert Watts’s fourth verse.
 This, with the original fifth, gives the following sequence:

 4. For him shall endless prayer be made